digidem/mapeo-server/README.md

 #### `PUT /observations/to-element/:id`

-Converts an observation, by its ID, to an OSM element (defaults to `node` currently).
-Returns an object of the form `{ id: elementId }`.
-If the observation has already been converted to a node, it will return the existing ID.
+Reads the request body (a JSON encoded observation, including the `version` property).
+Converts the observation to an OSM element (defaults to `node` currently).
+Returns the new node as JSON.

 ### Presets